 Species description requires much work in the field and museum.
 “Just now nature is under historic pressure, such research is getting less support,” says Dijkstra.
 “Nine of our 60 dragonflies were discovered by an employed biologist, all others in a teacher’s and environmental consultants’ free time.
 We see this effort as a call to science and the public: prioritise the search for unknown life before it’s too late.
-In freshwater alone a quarter million species could be gone before they are known.
+A quarter-million species could be gone in freshwater alone before they are known.
 Nature needs more explorers now!”

 Freshwater is under exceptional pressure in Africa.
 Of the predicted population growth this century from seven to eleven billion, four-fifths is expected to be in Africa.
 However, most biological research is still done in western countries.
 That knowledge must be shared and expanded with websites, handbooks, field guides and training.
 “An American private foundation is helping us take the first steps for African dragonflies.
 Developing expertise will increasingly require support from individuals and charities.
 Do we want the world to be aware and know everything about the ferns, corals, dragonflies and millions of other species with which we share the planet?”

 To comment on this story: Download our app here - it's a troll-free safe place 🙂.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC: